 I love walking around this lively and colorful neighborhood.
 While this SF district is known for its support of the LGBTQ community, you will find that many families also call this neighborhood home.

 Is the Castro safe?
 Absolutely.
 In fact, due to its strong sense of community, it's one of the safest in San Francisco.

 During your visit, you will immediately see the fun nature of the community all the way down to the names of some of the bars, restaurants and shops.
 My two favorites are "Does Your Mother Know" which is a gift shop and the "Sausage Factory" an Italian restaurant serving homemade sausages.

-Inside you will find ornate decorations, a huge (1,400+ seat) auditorium and plush theater seats.
+Inside you will find ornate decorations, a huge (1,400+ seat) auditorium, and plush theater seats.
 It is also one of the only theaters left in the US with a pipe organ player.

-Here you can see foreign films, repertory cinema, film festivals and special first run presentations.
+Here you can see foreign films, repertory cinema, film festivals, and special first-run presentations.
 Some of the most popular are the 'sing alongs' where the audience sings along with the movie.